FNKOTHA/FNKOTHA/README.md

 ## 💫 About Me:

 - 🔭 I’m currently working on my own portfolio
+- 🌱 I’m currently practicing problem solving using Javascript
-- 🌱 I’m currently learning Javascript and React
+- 🌱 I’m currently learning Flutter
 - 👯 I’m looking to collaborate on GitHub
 - 💬 Ask me about Intermediate problem solving strategies.
 - 📫 How to reach me: fahmidanasrinkotha@gmail.com